 - Be a domestic applicant.

-- Attend a UNSW Gateway eligible school in a metropolitan area for at least Year 11 and 12.
+- Attend a UNSW Gateway partner school for at least Year 11 and Year 12.

 - Live at an address identified by the Australian Bureau of Statistics as being within the lowest 25% of socio-economic disadvantage in Australia.